Panzerschrek/U-00DC-Sprache/source/docs/en/structs.rst

        }
    }

-In the example above an ordinary free function is defined, even if it is located inside a struct.
+In the example above a regular free function is defined, even if it is located inside a struct.
 It's possible to call it like this:

 .. code-block:: u_spr

    var SomeStruct s= zero_init;
-   auto x= s.GetFieldCount(); // It's possible to access the function via a variable of the struct type auto y= SomeStruct::GetFieldCount(); // Such way of functions access is also possible, without usage of any variable of the struct type
+   auto x= s.GetFieldCount(); // It's possible to access a function via a variable of the struct type auto y= SomeStruct::GetFieldCount(); // Such way of functions access is also possible, without usage of any variable of the struct type